-These also aid reducing the speed of traffic within the lanes and provide a highlighted area for the attention of drivers where pedestrians are likely to cross.
-Formal crossings will be retained at key locations near schools.
+These help reduce the speed of traffic within the lanes.
+They provide a highlighted area for the attention of drivers where pedestrians are likely to cross.
+Formal crossings will remain at key locations near schools.

 Less traffic signals

-In order to free the alternative route from stop-start traffic as much as possible, we have designed non-signalised junctions along the route.
+We have designed non-signalised junctions to help free the alternative route from stop-start traffic.
 This will help achieve a slow but steady flow of traffic through the town.

-New energy efficient LED Lighting columns, some incorporating street names, will be used throughout the alternative route providing improved lighting conditions with reduced energy costs and maintenance requirements.
+New energy efficient LED lighting columns will be in use throughout the alternative route.
+Some of these will incorporate street names.
+These will provide improved lighting conditions with reduced energy costs and maintenance requirements.